Our clinicians are trained in one or more of the following treatment modalities:

 Mindfulness/Acceptance Based Psychotherapy

 Mindfulness Based Stress Reduction, Buddhist Philosophy, Acceptance and Commitment Therapy is the integration of the ancient Eastern psychological tradition of mindfulness, meditation, compassion and forgiveness teachings with modern Western psychological tradition of analyzing and investigating one’s developmental conditioning.
-The influence work of practitioners such as Jon Kabat-Zinn and Steven C. Hayes are essential here.
+The work of practitioners such as Jon Kabat-Zinn and Steven C. Hayes are influential here.

 Transpersonal Psychotherapy or “spiritual psychology” promotes the idea or experience in which the sense of identity or self extends beyond (trans) the individual or personal to encompass wider aspects of humankind, life, or universe for an psychic shift or change.
 The 12-step programs of Alcoholics Anonymous (AA), Narcotics Anonymous (NA), Al-Anon, and Overeaters Anonymous (OA) are examples of communities that embrace a combination of behavioral and cognitive interventions with a faith in a Higher Power that provides help and healing from various addictions, unhelpful relationship dynamics, and unhealthy behavior patterns.